The Wild Child: Home media

-Critical reception and legacy
+Critical reception

 Film critic Roger Ebert gave the film a positive review and discussed the film's theme as one of Truffaut's favorites.
 He wrote, "The story is essentially true, drawn from an actual case in 18th Century France, and Truffaut tells it simply and movingly.
 It becomes his most thoughtful statement on his favorite subject: The way young people grow up, explore themselves, and attempt to function creatively in the world...
 Truffaut places his personal touch on every frame of the film.
 He wrote it, directed it, and plays the doctor himself.
 It is an understated, compassionate performance, a perfect counterpoint to Jean-Pierre Cargol's ferocity and fear...
 So often movies keep our attention by flashy tricks and cheap melodrama; it is an intellectually cleansing experience to watch this intelligent and hopeful film."

-The staff at Variety magazine also praised the drama, and wrote, "This is a lucid, penetrating detailing of a young doctor's attempt to civilize a retarded boy found living in the woods in Southern France in the 18th century.
+The staff at Variety also praised the drama, and wrote: "This is a lucid, penetrating detailing of a young doctor's attempt to civilize a retarded boy found living in the woods in Southern France in the 18th century.
 Though based on a true case [Jean Itard's Memoire et Rapport sur Victor de L'Aveyron, published in 1806], it eschews didactics and creates a poetic, touching and dignified relationship between the doctor and his savage charge...
 It progresses slowly but absorbingly.
 Truffaut underplays but exudes an interior tenderness and dedication.
 The boy is amazingly and intuitively well played by a tousled gypsy tyke named Jean-Pierre Cargol.
 Everybody connected with this unusual, off-beat film made in black-and-white rates kudos."

-Film critic Vincent Canby liked the acting, and wrote, "The Wild Child is not the sort of movie in which individual performances can be easily separated from the rest of the film, but young Cargol, who early in the film looks and sounds like a Mediterranean Patty Duke, responds with marvelous, absolute faith to his costar and director, Truffaut, who himself performs with humane, just slightly self-conscious cool."
+Film critic Vincent Canby liked the acting, and wrote: "The Wild Child is not the sort of movie in which individual performances can be easily separated from the rest of the film, but young Cargol, who early in the film looks and sounds like a Mediterranean Patty Duke, responds with marvelous, absolute faith to his costar and director, Truffaut, who himself performs with humane, just slightly self-conscious cool."

-Stanley Kauffmann of The New Republic described The Wild Child as 'neither a banal disaster nor a symbolic triumph'.
+Stanley Kauffmann of The New Republic described The Wild Child as "neither a banal disaster nor a symbolic triumph".

 Robert Geller wrote that "...the child's humanity and pathos are not terribly removed from the increasing numbers of young teens and half-primitives who wander drugged and aimlessly, and sleep in alleys and doorwells throughout America in...Market Place, Sunset Boulevard and Times Square...[The film provides teenagers with meaty material for discussion of] what they themselves have to give up in order to get what they may no longer think is worth getting."

 Contemporary film critics have continued to praise the film.
 Jonathan Rosenbaum called it one of Truffaut's best films, "albeit one of his darkest and most conservative."
-Ty Burr said that "Nearly four decades after its release, "The Wild Child" remains startling for its humane clarity, for Nestor Almendros's brilliant black-and-white photography, and for the sense that Truffaut is achieving filmmaking mastery on a very small scale."
+Ty Burr said: "Nearly four decades after its release, The Wild Child remains startling for its humane clarity, for Nestor Almendros's brilliant black-and-white photography, and for the sense that Truffaut is achieving filmmaking mastery on a very small scale."